Ameobea/homepage/src/blog/boolean-logic-with-neural-networks.md

 There's been a lot of research in recent years into why artificial neural networks - especially really big ones - work so well.
 Traditional learning theory would expect neural networks with way more parameters than they need will end up severely overfitting their training datasets and end up not generalizing to unknown values.
 However, in practice this doesn't end up happening very often, and researchers have been trying to figure out why.

-One paper which attempts to work towards an answer is called [Neural networks are _a priori_ biased towards boolean functions with low entropy](https://arxiv.org/pdf/1909.11522.pdf) (C Mingard et al 2019).
+One paper which attempts to work towards an answer is called [Neural networks are _a priori_ biased towards boolean functions with low entropy](https://arxiv.org/pdf/1909.11522.pdf) (<cite>C Mingard et al 2019</cite>).
 They take a similar approach to the paper using turing machines but study randomly initialized artificial neurons and neural networks instead.

 As it turns out, neural networks work in much the same way as turing machines in that less complex outputs are generated more often.
 They demonstrate that this property persists across various network architectures, scales, layer counts, and initialization schemes.